-Unit of measurement Unit of measurement Square metres Rental payments Rents Quoted in AUD/m2/year (net area).
-Can be charged net or gross of maintenance cost 3-5 years, 6-10 years for larger occupiers Typical lease term 3-5 years, 6-10 years for larger occupiers Frequency of rent payable (in advance) Monthly Typical rent deposit (expressed as x months' rent) Six months' gross rent Security of tenure A right which a tenant has to remain in possession of property Does tenant have statutory rights to renewal?
-No, unless an option to renew is agreed at the outset and is specified in the lease Basis of rent increases or rent review Open market rental value (with or without ratchet) at option or mid-way through term.
-During term, there usually is a fixed increase (3.5-4.5%) or an increase linked to the consumer price index Frequency of rent increase or rent review Annual fixed increases with three yearly upward-only reviews to market Service charges, operating costs, repairs and in: surance Responsibility for service charge/management fee To be paid monthly in advance Net basis - tenant will be responsible for their proportion of the total operating costs Gross basis - tenant will only be liable for any increase in outgoings above the base year Responsibility for utilities Electricity and telecommunication consumption are separately metred and payable by each tenant; water consumption is included in the management charges Car parking Offices: Separate monthly lease for an additional rent or licence fee Industrial: Included in the lease Responsibility for internal repairs Tenant (a "redecoration clause" is usually included) Responsibility for repairs of common parts (reception, lifts, stairs, etc.) Landlord (charged back via service charge) Responsibility for external/structural repairs Landlord Responsibility for building insurance Landlord (charged back via service charge) Disposal of leases Tenant subleasing and assignment rights Generally full assignment to third parties is accepted, subject to landlord's approval Tenant early termination rights Only by break clause Tenant's building reinstatement responsibilities at lease-end Reinstated to original condition
+Unit of measurement Unit of Measurement Square Metres Rental payments Rents Quoted in AUD/m2/year (net area).
+Can be charged net or gross of maintenance cost Typical lease term 3 - 5 years, 6 - 10 years for larger occupiers Frequency of rent payable (in advance) Monthly Typical rent deposit (expressed as x months' rent) Six months' gross rent Security of Tenure A right which a tenant has to remain in possession of property Does tenant have statutory rights to renewal No, unless an option to renew is agreed at the outset and is specified in the lease Basis of rent increases or rent review Open market rental value (with or without ratchet) at option or mid-way through term.
+During term, there usually is a fixed increase (3.5 $-$ 4.5%) or an increase linked to the consumer price index Frequency of rent increase or rent review Annual fixed increases with three yearly upward-only reviews to market Service charges, operating costs, repairs and in nsurance Responsibility for service charge/ management fee To be paid monthly in advance Net basis - tenant will be responsible for their proportion of the total operating costs Gross basis - tenant will only be liable for any increase in outgoings above the base year Responsibility for utilities Electricity and telecommunication consumption are separately metered and payable by each tenant; water consumption is included in the management charges Car parking Offices: separately monthly lease for an additional rent or licence fee Industrial: included in the lease Responsibility for internal repairs Tenant (a "redecoration clause" is usually included) Responsibility for repairs of common parts (reception, lifts, stairs, etc) Landlord (charged back via service charge) Responsibility for external/structural repairs Landlord Responsibility for building insurance Landlord (charged back via service charge) Disposal of leases Tenant subleasing & assignment rights Generally full assignment to third parties is accepted, subject to landlord's approval Tenant early termination rights Only by break clause Tenant's building reinstatement responsibilities at lease-end Reinstated to original condition